nopnop2002/Arduino-STM32-CAN/canard/README.md

 I forked from [here](https://github.com/geosmall/UAVCAN-for-STM32-Arduino).

 # Changes from the original

+- Communicate with other libraries
 The original supports transmission of 8 bytes or more, but is not compatible with other libraries.
 This example can only transfer up to 8 bytes of data, but can communicate with other libraries.

+- Support STM32F405/407

 # API
 - Initialize Hardware